lilianluong/multimodal-fantasy-game/README.md

  2. Start `app.py` from the `recognizer/` directory:
     - `cd recognizer` and then `python app.py`
  3. Make sure the Flask app is running at http://127.0.0.1:5000/ (which should just print "Hello, world!")
-    - Make sure that "Starting system..." is printed in the terminal before proceeding (if you do not reach this point, check the Troubleshooting section below)
+    - Make sure that "Recorder ready" is printed in the terminal before proceeding (if you do not reach this point, check the Troubleshooting section below)
  4. Navigate to `game/Builds/` (i.e. using File Explorer) and run `Kalpana.exe`
  5. To quit the game, press Esc twice at any point in-game.